top of page

 There are many types of evergreen in the northern hemisphere and nearly all offer some medicinal value and are not poisonous (except yew).

-Rich in vitamin c, helpful for rheumatic conditions and pain as it is a circulatory stimulant which promotes warmth and healing.
+Rich in vitamin c.
+Pine is helpful for rheumatic conditions and pain as it is a circulatory stimulant which promotes warmth and healing.
 Pine is a good decongestant and helps thin and expectorate mucus.
 Good for colds and flu.

 Uses -

-Hot tea - Infuse and cover pine needles in boiling water to help with congestion, catarrh and supporting the fever process.
-A cold infusion helps retain the more vitamin C. Chewing the needles is best for vitamin C intake.
+Hot tea - Infuse a pinch of pine needles to a cup of boiling water, cover and leave to steep for 15 minutes, this tea (infusion) can help with congestion, catarrh and supporting the fever process (releasing heat).
+A cold infusion (the same as above but with cold water) helps retain the more Vitamin C (absorbic acid).
+Chewing the needles is the best for Vitamin C intake.

-Skincare - pine infused oil is a great topical aid for muscle aches and pains and good for itchy rashes like eczema and dandruff can be helped by applying pine infused oil into the scalp and leaving for around 20 minutes.
-Then use shampoo on dry hair directly on the hair avoiding the scalp, rinse and remember to condition, conditioning brings the PH down again to neutral after shampooing, allowing cuticles to be smooth and hair to be smooth and shiny.
+Skincare - pine infused oil is a great topical aid for muscle aches and pains and good for itchy rashes like eczema.
+Pine infused oil can also be used to rub on the chest and the back to warm and help with bronchial/chest issues.
+Dandruff can be helped by applying pine infused oil into the scalp and leaving for around 20 minutes.
+Then use shampoo on dry hair directly on the hair avoiding the scalp, rinse and remember to condition... conditioning brings the PH down again to neutral after shampooing, allowing cuticles to be smooth and hair to be smooth and shiny.